 A number of geologic features of special interest are clearly revealed in the new regional surface ship maps.
-This includes the ~5 thousand large seafloor depressions called pockmarks (average 156 m diameter, 5 m depth) in what is North America’s largest pockmark field.
+This includes the ~5 thousand large seafloor depressions called pockmarks (average 156 meter diameter, 5 meter depth) in what is North America’s largest pockmark field.
 In addition to these features, the detailed bathymetry collected with MBARI’s AUV revealed the existence of seafloor pits, previously un-mapped, as they are below the resolution of surface ship mapping techniques.
-These smaller (average 9 m diameter and 1 m depth) features are ~ three times as abundant as the pockmarks, exist in amongst the pockmarks and extend outside of the pockmark field.
+These smaller (average 9 meter diameter and 1 meter depth) features are ~ three times as abundant as the pockmarks, exist in amongst the pockmarks and extend outside of the pockmark field.
 We are focused on understanding the origins of all of these features, establishing whether they are geologically active, and determining if they are areas of special biological significance.

 Map showing the bathymetry offshore of Central California.
 The location of the proposed wind farm lease area is indicated in gray.
 Green lines outline the extent of the Sur Pockmark Field.
 The Sur Pockmark Field contains over 5,000 pockmarks (outlined in red) that are each larger than a football field.
 How these curious depressions were formed and are maintained over time are the focus of our research at this site